pebreo/pebreo.github.io/begin/Part5-implications-of-solved-intelligence.md

 ## Project Phoenix

-Dr. Wei Tan, a renowned AI researcher, had spent a lifetime chasing the elusive dream of defeating aging.
+Dr. Wei Tan, a longevity scientist, had spent a lifetime chasing the elusive dream of defeating aging.
 Countless nights hunched over lab benches, countless failed experiments – it had taken its toll.
 Yet, she persisted, driven by a burning curiosity and a deep-seated fear of losing the vast knowledge she had accumulated.

 Then, a breakthrough.
 She pioneered Project Phoenix, an AI program designed to map the human consciousness and create a digital replica.
 The first test subject was herself.
 Days turned into weeks, then months.
 Wei felt a renewed vitality.
 Her consciousness, now existing within the vast network of Project Phoenix, accessed information at an unimaginable speed.